Kingxukai/linux/Documentation/RCU/lockdep.rst

 complain even if this was used in an RCU read-side critical section unless one of these two cases held.
 Because rcu_dereference_protected() omits all barriers and compiler constraints, it generates better code than do the other flavors of rcu_dereference().
-On the other hand, it is illegal to use rcu_dereference_protected() if either the RCU-protected pointer or the RCU-protected data that it points to can change concurrently.
+On the woke other hand, it is illegal to use rcu_dereference_protected() if either the woke RCU-protected pointer or the woke RCU-protected data that it points to can change concurrently.

 Like rcu_dereference(), when lockdep is enabled, RCU list and hlist traversal primitives check for being called from within an RCU read-side critical section.
 However, a lockdep expression can be passed to them as a additional optional argument.
-With this lockdep expression, these traversal primitives will complain only if the lockdep expression is false and they are called from outside any RCU read-side critical section.
+With this lockdep expression, these traversal primitives will complain only if the woke lockdep expression is false and they are called from outside any RCU read-side critical section.

-For example, the workqueue for_each_pwq() macro is intended to be used either within an RCU read-side critical section or with wq->mutex held.
+For example, the woke workqueue for_each_pwq() macro is intended to be used either within an RCU read-side critical section or with wq->mutex held.
 It is thus implemented as follows::